gayyaswa/CarND-Traffic-Sign-Classifier-Project-1/traffic_sign_classifier_writeup.md

 * validation set accuracy of 0.963
 * test set accuracy of 0.961

+The major steps which helped in achieving the set project goal accuracy of 0.93 are highlighted below:

-I adapted the Lenet architecture from the class and modfied the convolution filter size and max pooling size to accomodate the traffic test input image size 32x32x3 and without any other modification was able to get validation accuracy of 0.89
+* I adapted the Lenet architecture from the class and modfied the convolution filter size and max pooling size to accomodate the traffic test input image size 32x32x3 and without any other modification was able to get validation accuracy of 0.89.In the following iterative fashion tried improving the accuracy:
+* Increased the epoch to 100 and observed no improvement in the accuracy so decided to try normailzing the image as suggested in the class
+* Zero centered the input images (px - 128/128) as suggested in the class with mean and standard deviation reduced was able to observe a quick convergence of the values also the accuracy improved to 93%.
+I believe the Lenet was sensitive to varying intensities of the image by normalizing the image helped the network accuracy to improve
+* As suggested in the class tried adding the dropout layer to the network so that model wouldn't overfit for the trained data.
+I did observe adding the dropout function for fully connected layer helped imrproving the accuracy to 96%.
+This make sense as the number of parameters in fully conencted layer is higher than the convolution layer and those layer might have started overfitting for the input data

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8]  ![alt text][image8]

-The first image might be difficult to classify because ...
+The second pedestrian image was difficult to identify as it was under represeted in the training set.
+Looking at the distributed graph of the classes confirms this.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).